 In my role as a VIU Elder-in-Residence, I work directly with students and Faculty/Professors in Health and Human Services programs at VIU and the Shq’apthut/Gathering Place.
 I share my Traditional Knowledge to work with all programs within the Health & Human Services and within the Shq’apthut programs.
 I am a member of the Snuneymuxw First Nation and I am married to Earl Manson.
 I have worked for my community since 1980 and I must credit my cultural wisdom and education to my Elders, present, and Elders who have passed on.
 As the Elders’ Coordinator for Snuneymuxw First Nations, I carry many other responsibilities that relate to culture and traditions in the community.
 I served 12 years as an elected council-member and I continue to be mentored in the traditional cultural practices of the Snuneymuxw people.
 I am excited to be part of this journey, working with medicines that can provide healing for those who continue to suffer, despite trying traditional treatment methods.

 Kate comes to the Roots to Thrive team with expertise in nursing, yoga instruction, and community programming facilitation.
-She now works with Ladysmith Family and Friends, as a Yoga instructor, and as a Roots to Thrive virtual facilitator.
+She works as Participant Navigator coordinating intakes and communications between program participants and the Roots to Thrive Team.
+Kate does many things with RTT including teaches yoga, facilitating, and coordinating the setting for KAT sessions to help create a comfortable space for healing journeys.

 Wes partners with others to transform lives, relationships, and organizations.
 During the ‘80s and ‘90s, he worked as a therapist in addiction and trauma recovery in the US and Australia.
 The next decade was focused on providing advanced Nonviolent Communication SM (NVC) seminars for consultants, mediators, and trainers in N. America and Europe.
 Since 2007, Wes has been bringing together best practices from Psychotherapy, Integral Theory, Restorative Justice, Coaching, Change Management, NVC, and more to his work of Organizational Development in healthcare, most recently with Island Health and First Nations Health Authority.